 Must be classified for Federal income tax purposes as if it were a sole proprietorship (referred to as an entity disregarded as separate from its owner), a partnership, or a corporation.
 However, if the LLC has employees, for employment tax purposes the LLC will be treated as a corporation.

-In conclusion, although Nevada Legal Press does not have the authority or responsibility to state that LLC's, LP's, LLP's, & LLLP's must publish an Annual Statement according to NRS 80.190, we feel that we should at least notify all foreign [to Nevada] entities of the law and allow each entity to form their own opinion.
+In conclusion, although Nevada Legal Press does not have the authority or responsibility to state that LLC's, LP's, LLP's, LLLP's & BT's (Business Trusts) must publish an Annual Statement according to NRS 80.190, we feel that we should at least notify all foreign [to Nevada] entities of the law and allow each entity to form their own opinion.

 back to home page

 may not be re-published, resold, or reproduced in any